 Dual Diagnosis Treatment

 Dual diagnosis treatment is a comprehensive, integrated approach to treat an individual as a whole by using addiction therapy intertwined with mental health therapy.
-A client receiving this integrated approach will be best equipped to maintain their sobriety and cope with their mental health after treatment.
+Client receiving this integrated approach will be best equipped to maintain their sobriety and cope with their mental health after treatment.

 Detox is often the first step in dual diagnosis therapy as removing the substances from the body is imperative before starting therapy.
 Detox can help individuals complete the withdrawal process as safe and as comfortable as possible.